-The House Officer's ordinary hours of work are Monday to Friday between the hours of 8am - 4.30pm, this includes a 30 minute unpaid lunch break which can be taken away from the community provider.
+The House Officer's ordinary hours of work are Monday to Friday 0800 and 1630, this includes a 30-minute unpaid lunch break which can be taken away from the community provider.

 Appointment duration for House Officer will initially be no shorter than 30 minutes to allow time for learning, reflection and clarification of plans with GP supervisor.
 Shortening of the appointment duration may occur in the second half of the run by agreement between the on-site supervisor, House Officer and the Director of Clinical Training (or delegate).